parrt/msds689/projects/oohtable/oohtable.md

 Please note that you cannot have any global variables, variable sitting outside of your class or method definitions.
 You can only have local variables, parameters of functions, and fields of the `HashTable` class.

 Your `oohtable.py` file also should not have code that gets executed when other files import `oohtable.py`.

 The tests described in the next section should execute very quickly, as in less than a second.

 ## Evaluation

 To evaluate your projects, we will run the unit tests.
-The unit tests I have provided for you test all of the functions described above.
+The unit tests I have provided for you test all of the functions described above, except for the "keys can be any kind of object" part.
 Because they all use the index notation, `table[key]`, you should get `__setitem__` and `__getitem__` working first.

+I have created a small hidden test for your hashtable.
+Make sure you test performance is O(1) even on big hashtables.

-We will grade in a binary fashion (works or doesn't) because you have all of the known tests.
+We will grade in a binary fashion (works or doesn't) because you have most of the known tests.
+Each failed test costs you 5%.
+Each failed hidden test costs you 3%.

 Please make a copy of [test_oohtable.py](test_oohtable.py) in the same directory as your `oohtable.py` file and then run your tests either from your development environment or the command line.
 Ultimately, you want the test results to look like the following: